Hydrocarbons Training: Effective Application of ITRC Guidance Documents

 - Developing a broad technical understanding of the three ITRC hydrocarbon guidance documents and improve familiarity with the content of these documents.

 - Presenting a holistic approach to investigating a hydrocarbon release by developing a cohesive Conceptual Site Model (CSM) and strategizing a comprehensive risk management approach.

 - Leading participants to better project management of the investigation by recognizing common concerns more quickly in order to avoid the creation of data.

 This workshop exposes participants to a theoretical, but practical and realistic, exercise to emphasize concerns that a petroleum release can present while addressing those concerns in a cost-effective and time-efficient manner.
 The Hydrocarbons Team crafted five scenarios (see Training Exercise Matrix) that encourages discussion about alternative approaches and best practices for site assessments.
-Each 4-hour workshop will focus on one scenario:
+Each 3-hour and 4-hour workshop will focus on one scenario:

 - Glacial – AST Gasoline Site